 Whether a trigger is internal or external, it will often remind you of your previous substance abuse.
 Although this cue does not force you to use drugs or drink alcohol, it severely increases the likelihood of it.

-According to the National Institute on Drug Abuse, research and science have proven that the most common triggers for relapse are caused by three types of triggers: social, emotional and environmental.3
+According to the National Institute on Drug Abuse, research and science have proven that the most common drug triggers for relapse are caused by three things: social, emotional and environmental things.3

 - Social – A social trigger such as spending time with an old drug dealer, a person you used to drink with, or an ex-girlfriend or boyfriend could cause you to crave alcohol or drugs.